This dish uses warm quinoa, wilted parsley, and onions and garlic cooked in olive oil. Everything is topped with feta making it much like tabbouleh.

 - 2 cloves garlic, minced

-- 4 cups unsalted chicken broth, vegetable broth, water or a mixture
+- 4 cups low-sodium chicken stock, vegetable broth, water or a mixture

 - ½ tsp. salt